shahramyalameha/burai/docs/source/how_to_use_burai.rst

 This system can replace, delete, and move the atom.
 This chapter explain these operations.
 Firstly, we introduce the operation of replace the atom.
-The first step is selecting the atom which you want to replace by a mouse click.
+The first step is selecting the atom which you want to replace.
 Then, the menu appears.
 You select “Rename selected atoms”

 .. image:: ../img/imgCreateJob_ReplaceAtom01.png
    :scale: 70 %